A loud portable air conditioner unit can be a distraction in many ways.

 Standard central air most homes have separate the components outside so that a unit can run quieter than a portable model.

-Keep in mind there are small home units called mini splits units that are much more affordable than a entire home A/C package.
+Keep in mind there are small home HVAC units called mini-splits that are much more affordable than an entire home air conditioner package.

-Mini split models run very quite since all the main components such as the compressor are located outside away from a home.
+Mini-split models run very quietly since all the main components, such as the compressor, are located outside away from home.

-With that said there are some portable models that makes less noise than others.
-While they will always make some noise lets look at the quietest unit we have found in 2016.
+With that said, there are some portable models that make less noise than others.
+While they will always make some noise, let’s look at the quietest unit we have found.

 As always be sure to read the reviews on Amazon or elsewhere to get the best unit for you and your home.

-Our Picks for Quiet Portable Air Conditioners 2016
+Our Picks for the Best Quiet Portable Air Conditioners

 LG Electronics makes this popular unit.

-It can cool a space up-to 200 square feet and also dehumidifies the space.
+It can cool a space of up to 200 square feet and also dehumidifies the space.

-It has two speeds that when it is on high can be a noisy unit.
-On low the noise is less so and it makes less sound than many other models.
+It has two speeds that, when it is on the high setting, it can be a noisy unit.
+On low, the noise is less so, and it makes less sound than many other models.

-Any portable A/C kit will make some degree of noise.
+Any portable air conditioner unit will make some degree of noise.

-The build quality can go a long way in making everything run smoother and therefore less noisy.
+The build quality can go a long way in making everything run smoother and less noisy.